-"The highly recognisable Smart ForTwo Cabriolet is the smallest convertible car you can buy, and it's ideal for use in built-up areas, where space is at a premium"
+"The highly recognisable Smart ForTwo cabriolet is the smallest convertible car you can buy, and it's ideal for use in built-up areas, where space is at a premium"

-Like the hardtop, entry-level Pulse cars are inexpensive to buy, but equipment levels are lacking.
-You get air-conditioning, alloy wheels, Bluetooth and electric windows.
-Passion models add upmarket extras like satellite navigation and a panoramic glass roof, while the sporty Brabus version comes with heated leather seats and a bodykit.
-The Tailor Made service allows Brabus buyers to personalise their car's colour and interior finish with thousands of combinations – but it comes at a price.
+The ForTwo cabriolet's value is pretty much in line with the standard model.
+Entry-level pulse models are therefore cheap to buy, but don’t come with very much equipment.
+You do get air-conditioning, alloy wheels, Bluetooth and electric windows, while Passion models add swankier extras like sat-nav and a panoramic glass roof.
+The sportier BRABUS comes equipped with heated leather seats and a chunkier body kit.
+If you use Smart's Tailor Made service, BRABUS buyers can personalise their car's colour and interior finish with thousands of combinations – but, naturally, it comes at a price.